evaou/kotlin-leetcode/README.md

     * [Stack](#stack)
     * [Other](#other)

+## How to Install Kotlin

+    $ sdk install kotlin

 ## How to Run Kotlin Program
 Produce a runnable JAR assembly
++ **-d** indicates what we want the output of the compiler to be called
++ **-include-runtime** makes the resulting .jar file self-contained and runnable by including the Kotlin runtime library in it

     $ kotlinc solution/1_two_sum.kt -include-runtime -d result.jar
     $ java -jar result.jar

+Produce a library

+    $ kotlinc solution/1_two_sum.kt -d result.jar
+    $ kotlin -classpath result.jar _1_two_sumKt

 ## Data Structure

 ### Linked List